kjantzer/bui/components/global-search/README.md

 register({
-    url: '/api/search', // default, change if needed searchSets, // see blow
+    url: '/api/search', // default, change if needed searchSets, // see below
-    resultRender,
+    resultRender, // see below
     filters: {
         // optional filters for results list
     }